merenlab/merenlab.org/_posts/anvio/2018-07-09-anvio-snakemake-workflows.md

 # A general introduction to essentials

-From raw reads or individual genomes to read recruitment analyses and pangenomes, 'omics workflows can be composed of many interdependent steps and can quicky get complex with increasing number of samples.
-The purpose of anvi'o workflows is to help you,
+From raw reads or individual genomes to read recruitment analyses and pangenomes, 'omics workflows can be composed of many interdependent steps and can quickly get complex with increasing number of samples.
+The purpose of anvi'o workflows is to help you:

-1. **Streamline repetative and, in most cases, rather standard initial steps of 'omics data analyses** (such as assembly, mapping, profiling of mapping results, functional/taxonomic annotation, creating anvi'o databases, etc) in a scalable form,
+1. **Streamline repetitive and, in most cases, rather standard initial steps of 'omics data analyses** (such as assembly, mapping, profiling of mapping results, functional/taxonomic annotation, creating anvi'o databases, etc.) in a scalable form,

-2. **Quickly** get you to a point where you can start asking your novel questions to your data,
+2. **Quickly** get you to a point where you can start asking novel questions of your data,

 3. Get you there in a way that is **reproducible, scalable, and easy to describe** to your peers.

 Anvi'o workflows rely on [snakemake](https://snakemake.readthedocs.io/en/stable/), and gives you the option to make these workflows more specific through config files.

 {:.notice}
 If you don't wish to dig into the documentation of snakemake right now, that's fine.
-The only essential piece of information you may want ot keep in mind is that each *step* of the analysis (for example running `anvi-gen-contigs-database`) corresponds to a "rule" in the snakemake workflow.
+The only essential piece of information you may want to keep in mind is that each *step* of the analysis (for example running `anvi-gen-contigs-database`) corresponds to a "rule" in the snakemake workflow.

 Anvi'o allows you to use its workflows through the program `anvi-run-workflow` (see the help menu [here]({{site.url}}/software/anvio/vignette/#anvi-run-workflow)).
 For a given workflow this program helps you prepare a **config file**, about which we will promptly learn in the next chapter, and then run it.